LekaiSong/TwitterAPI/Instruction.md

 EC601-MiniProject1- Twitter & Google VideoIntelligence API
 The aim of Miniproject is to build a library (in python) that downloads images from a twitter feed, convert them to a video and describe the content of the images in the video.

-1. Use Tweepy to Download Images
+1.Use Tweepy to Download Images

 1.1 Get the Twitter API Credential:
 Go to https://developer.twitter.com/content/developer-twitter/en.html and apply for a Twitter developer account.
 Then you will get your  own access keys and tokens.